frasosatis/cx16playground/prog8/README.md

 Syntax-Files are provided, unfortunately I did not get the one for Visual Studio Code working, whereas the ones for Sublime Text and nano worked without much hassle.

+## Makefile, build scripts and examples

+A Makefile is provided which should be able to perform building - if the above mentioned environment is set up.
+Also some example build scripts are provided which might help.
+The Makefile requires GNU Make.